ThirVondukr/passlib/docs/lib/passlib.hash.ldap_std.rst

 * They currently use only 32 bits of entropy in their salt, which is only borderline sufficient to defeat rainbow tables, and cannot (portably) be increased.

+* The SHA2 salted hashes (SSHA256, SSHA512) are only marginally better.
+  they use the newer SHA2 hash; and 64 bits of entropy in their salt.

 Plaintext
 =========